SiddeshSambasivam/SiddeshSambasivamWebsite/content/blog/Investments/_index.md

 ---
 # Page title

-title: 'Investments Principles'
+title: 📊 Notes on investments principles

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: 'Investments Principles'
+linktitle: Notes on investments principles

 # Page summary for search engines.